 AWS is making the 1000 Genomes Project data publicly available to the community free of charge.
 Public Data Sets on AWS provide a centralized repository of public data hosted on Amazon Simple Storage Service (Amazon S3).
 The data can be seamlessly accessed from AWS services such Amazon Elastic Compute Cloud (Amazon EC2) and Amazon Elastic MapReduce (Amazon EMR), which provide organizations with the highly scalable compute resources needed to take advantage of these large data collections.
 AWS is storing the public data sets at no charge to the community.
 Researchers pay only for the additional AWS resources they need for further processing or analysis of the data.
 Learn more about Public Data Sets on AWS.

-All 200 TB of the latest 1000 Genomes Project data is available in a publicly available Amazon S3 bucket.
+The latest 1000 Genomes Project data is available in a publicly available in a publicly available Amazon S3 bucket.

 You can access the data via simple HTTP requests, or take advantage of the AWS SDKs in languages such as Ruby, Java, Python, .NET and PHP.